lnurl/luds/XX.md

 * Wallet scans for event with id from nevent
 * Wallet detects the event, reads parameters, and generates the query string parameters in the same format as usual, meaning `amount=1010&comment=whatever`
 * Wallet creates a new nostr event, with the query string parameters as its content. and replies to either the wallet nostr event, or to the callback nostr note definition.
 This callback helps prevent metadata leakage of public lnurl usage.
-* Service detects event, and send the lnurl response json back in NIP4 as a reply.
+* Service detects event and sends the lnurl response json back in NIP4 as a reply.
 * Wallet handles it as per lnurl specs

 #### NAddr example